ScreenPyHQ/screenpy/docs/installation.rst

 ``pip3 install screenpy``

-This will also install the following dependencies:
+This will also install the ``screenpy-quickstart`` script and the following dependencies:

 1. |Selenium|
 2. |PyHamcrest|